TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 4/2 Kings 4.11.md

 ---

-And it fell on a day, that he came thither, and he turned into the chamber and lay there.
+One day he came there, and he turned into the room and lay there.